-Wood Subfloors: For best results, use a moisture barrier/vapor retarder with a perm rating between 0.7 and 50 when tested in accordance with ASTM E-96 Method A. Install as recommended by the manufacturer.
-Examples of acceptable moisture barriers for wood subfloors include: Silicon Vapor Shield, Asphalt laminated paper (UU-B-790a, Grade B, Type I, Style 1a.) and: Asphalt-saturated kraft paper.
+Wood Subfloors: For best results, use a vapor retarder with a perm rating between 0.7 and 50 when tested in accordance with ASTM E-96 Method A. Install as recommended by the manufacturer.
+Examples of acceptable vapor retarders for wood subfloors include: Asphalt laminated paper (UU-B-790a, Grade B, Type I, Style 1a.), Asphalt-saturated kraft paper, and Silicon Vapor Shield.

-Concrete Subfloors: For concrete applications, a moisture barrier/vapor retarder should be chosen based on concrete moisture content.
-For unlimited moisture protection, CALI recommends the use of Titebond[®] 531+ Moisture Control System or CALI Complete.
+Concrete Subfloors: For concrete applications, a moisture barrier/ vapor retarder should be chosen based on concrete moisture content.
+For unlimited moisture protection, use Titebond[®] 531+ Moisture Control System.
 Install as recommended by the manufacturer.